Fact check: Trump lies about electoral fraud as states and CDC encourage email voting as pandemic-friendly option

 “It is a categorical lie”

 For years, Trump has adopted conspiracy theories on electoral fraud.
-He set up a presidential commission to investigate the matter, but the panel has been dissolved

-without discovering any evidence to support Trump’s claims that millions of people voted illegally in 2016, which cost him the popular vote.
+He set up a presidential commission to investigate the matter, but the panel disbanded without discovering any evidence to support Trump’s claims that millions of people voted illegally in 2016, which cost him the vote. popular.

-Election fraud does exist, but not on a large scale as Trump claims.
-A depth study

 Mail voting is becoming more and more popular.
 The ruby-red state of Utah will use email elections this year, undermining Trump’s theory that this system is only adopted by Democrats because it hurts Republicans.
 In Utah, the governor, the lieutenant governor, and the attorney general are Republicans, and there are GOP supermajorities in both chambers of the state legislature.